 Lithium-ion batteries have a longer life and are more efficient but costly.

 Lithium iron phosphate (LiFePO4) batteries have a longer cycle life, and much greater efficiency than lead-acid or lithium-ion batteries but are also more expensive.
-Solar generators like the DELTA Pro use an LFP battery that lasts 6500 cycles, meaning you won’t need a replacement for years.
+Solar generators like the River 2 series and DELTA Pro use an LFP battery that lasts between 3000-6500 cycles, meaning you won’t need a replacement for years.

 There’s no such thing as a solar generator without a solar panel.
 Without solar panels, a portable power station is essentially a giant battery.
 It can store energy — but it can’t create it.